raymcdermott/ok2cry/README.md

 - Protect data coming from a server to a client
 - Protect data coming from a client to a client (peers)

-## Hold on there ... we've got TLS
+### Hold on there ... we've got TLS so I'm out!!
 Yes, yes you do.
 And that's great.
 And in many cases it's good enough.
 You can move on.

-## Er, OK ... just before I leave, quick follow up.
-When isn't TLS good enough.
+### Er, OK ... just before I leave, quick follow up.
+When isn't TLS good enough?
-A few examples
+No worries.
+Here are a few examples:
 - you want to protect data after it exits TLS but before it hits your service.
   - you can't risk having that data written into logs
   - you don't want anyone except the person entering the data and your service accessing the data.